knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

 ![Image8](images/image8.png)

-A running serverless Knative function that contains a python application that receives the new review comments as CloudEvent and returns the sentiment classification of the input text as CloudEvent.
+A running serverless Knative Function that contains a python application that receives the new review comments as CloudEvent and returns the sentiment classification of the input text as CloudEvent.

 The function's output will be only from: